Select Page

 5. If the stains are still visible and affecting the overall look of your marble floor, the next step is a paste.
 The most effective paste to lighten up the stains consists of baking soda mixed with hydrogen peroxide.
 Apply it with a brush, and thoroughly wash the area with water within half an hour.
 Make sure none of the paste is left on the floor.

 These steps can surely bring back the shine of your marble, restoring the elegance of your house.
+That’s how you clean marble floors.

 clean marble floors